 The surveillance covers live animals (pigs, poultry and cattle) and fresh meat (pigs and cattle).
-Any Salmonella isolated in the programme irrespectively of serovar, is notifiable to the Norwegian Food Safety Authority, which maintains overall responsibility.
+Any Salmonella isolated in the programmes, irrespective of serovar, is notifiable to the Norwegian Food Safety Authority.
 When Salmonella is isolated, action is taken to eliminate the infection, prevent transmission, and prevent contamination of food products.
 The Norwegian Veterinary Institute coordinates the surveillance programmes, examines the faecal samples and reports the results.
 Private laboratories perform the examination of samples collected at slaughterhouses and cold stores.